 Ellen laughs, “My turn, get busy, even better, on our terrace.
 I can stand and watch the lights while you get on your knees and make me lose my mind.”

 Fifteen minutes later, mind gone, Mani kisses elegant Ellen legs while she catches her breath.
-As they nod off, a lingering soft vibration right where a soft vibe does the most good.
+Bedtime, as they nod off, a lingering soft vibration right where a soft vibe does the most good.